avirajsingh1/butterr_chicken/README.md

 Public-sector knowledge dissemination and citizen guidance

 Project Status

-This repository represents the post-hackathon evolution of the Anna system.
-Ongoing development focuses on improving robustness, extensibility, and readiness for real-world public-sector deployment.
+This repository represents the post-hackathon of the Anna system.
+It offers a scope for ongoing development focuses on improving robustness, extensibility, and readiness for real-world public-sector deployment.